 The rating scale runs from 1 to 5, and it provides an overall judgment of the product’s performance.
 The reviews above are only about the product, not the seller.
 They may also appear in organic search results on occasion.

 When you click on a Google Product Rating, you’ll be transported to a product page with further information.
-Customers’ entire ratings and reviews are available from this more in-depth location.
+Customers’ entire Google ratings and reviews are available from this more in-depth location.
 What’s more, you can examine the list of merchants bidding on the item, as well as information like pricing, offers, and Seller Ratings, from there.

 In actuality, not every product displayed will have a rating below it because merchants must take action for this to happen.

-How does Google Product Rating Works?
+How Does Google Product Rating Work?

 If you conduct a generic search, it will display a list of results with ratings only where they are relevant.
 By clicking on the specific listing, you can find merchants who sell that item.